 Bill Expands Clean-Power Generation, Spurs Job Creation

-Colorado U.S. Senator Michael Bennet this week cosponsored a bipartisan bill to encourage expanded hydropower production in the United States.
-The bill, led by Senators Lisa Murkowski (R-AK) and Ron Wyden (D-OR), would remove licensing barriers for smaller hydropower development and would require a study on a streamlined permitting process at existing dams and pumped storage products.
+Colorado U.S. Senator Michael Bennet hailed the Senate passage of the Hydropower Regulatory Efficiency Act which encourages expanded hydropower production in the United States.
+The Act removes licensing barriers for smaller hydropower development and requires a study of a streamlined permitting process at existing dams and pumped storage products.

 The bill seeks to substantially increase the United States’ hydropower capacity in an effort to expand clean-power generation and spur domestic job creation.
-As the country’s largest source of renewable energy, hydropower allows us to avoid approximately 200 million metric tons of carbon emissions each year.
+Hydropower allows us to avoid approximately 200 million metric tons of carbon emissions each year.
 According to the Department of Energy, the U.S. has the potential for 300 gigawatts of additional hydropower.

 - Provides the Federal Energy Regulatory Commission (FERC) the authority to extend preliminary permit terms;